monika-mak/Project_Portfolio_2-Friends_Trivia/README.md

 - [Perplexity AI](https://www.perplexity.ai/) - For a focused source of information in one place.
 - [SoloLrarn](https://www.sololearn.com/en/) - Java Script constant practise.
 - [Study Music, Concentration, Focus](https://www.youtube.com/results?search_query=study+music+concentration+focus) - To keep me calm during work.

-### Personal comments and learnings
--This was quite a journey and i am aware that bugs should be recorded in the readme, saying that I trust that section would take 3 days to complete and i hope commit history will be a great resource of it.
-Many of the issues I had found were simple semicolons or naming mistakes and some were as complicated as function being connected incorreclty.
-Once one bug was fixed another appeared which made the learning really deep.

 ### Acknowledgements